cadmiumkitty/togaf-content-metamodel-ontology/README.md

-# TOGAF Content Metamodel Ontology
+# TOGAF® Content Metamodel Ontology

 This is version 2.0.0 of the TOGAF Content Metamodel ontology.
 It is based on the Content Metamodel of the TOGAF Version 9.2 standard.
 See [TOGAF 9.2 Content Metamodel](https://pubs.opengroup.org/architecture/togaf9-doc/arch/chap30.html) for the complete set of entities, attributes and relationships.